-Porter’s Five Forces: The Industry Battlefield Report
+Porter’s Five Forces: A Beginner’s Guide to an Industry’s Battlefield Report

-Written by Nicholas • Reviewed by Reginald
+Written by Nicholas • Reviewed by Reginald, our mentor guide

 TL;DR